Azure-Samples/event-grid-dotnet-handle-deadlettered-events/README.md

 			- *ProcessDeadLetterFunction* to process dead letter events

  4. Create an Event Subscription
-	- Create an event subscription to the topic created in step 1 using the ***event-grid-dotnet-dead-lettering*** project.
+	- Create an event subscription to the topic created in step 1 using the ***event-subscription-with-dead-lettering*** project.
 	- Provide the *WebhookEventSubscription* Azure function URL from step 2. as a web-hook destination endpoint for the subscription.
 	- Provide the Azure Storage Blob ResourceId and Container Name for the dead letter destination.
 	- Select appropriate values for the retry policy configuration.
+	- Replac all the values, build and run the project to create the event subscription.
-	- [This](https://docs.microsoft.com/en-us/azure/event-grid/scripts/event-grid-cli-subscribe-custom-topic) further describes how to create an event subscription.
+	- Alternately, [This](https://docs.microsoft.com/en-us/azure/event-grid/scripts/event-grid-cli-subscribe-custom-topic) shows how to create an event subscription using the CLI.

  5. Publish Events:
-	- You can use the Event Grid Publisher [project](https://github.com/Azure-Samples/event-grid-dotnet-publish-consume-events/tree/master/EventGridPublisher) to publish events.
+	- Use the Event Grid Publisher [project](https://github.com/Azure-Samples/event-grid-dotnet-publish-consume-events/tree/master/EventGridPublisher) to publish events.
  6. Verify Receipt of Events:
 	In this step, we will be verifying that the events are delivered to the event subscription function.
 Here are the steps:
-	- In the Logs view of the *WebhookSubscriptionFunction*, verify that you can see the logs that show the receipt of the EventGridEvent.
+	- In the Logs view of the *WebhookSubscriptionFunction*, verify look through the logs that show the receipt of the EventGridEvent.
-	- Since the function responds with a Bad Request to events, you should start seeing those events appear in the dead letter destination.
+	- Since the function responds with a Bad Request to events, should start seeing those events appear in the dead letter destination.
-	- Verify you received the events in the dead letter destination by looking at the blob files under the storage account through the portal.
+	- Verify the receipt of events in the dead letter destination by looking at the blob files under the storage account through the portal.

  7. Process the Dead Letter Events:
 	- Look at the Logs view for the *ProcessDeadLetter* function in the portal.
-You should see the function being triggered by the *BlobCreated* event whenever a new dead letter event is delivered to the blob container/dead letter destination.
+The function should be triggered by the *BlobCreated* event whenever a new dead letter event is delivered to the blob container/dead letter destination.
-	- Editing the *ProcessDeadLetter* function and republishing should allow you to process the dead letter events.
+	- Editing the *ProcessDeadLetter* function and republishing should allow the processing of dead letter events.
 	   Note: Look for The ***TODO*** comment in the *ProcessDeadLetter* function to add code to further process the dead letter events.

 ## Resources